namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 1/17/24
+- Will continue working on that - 2350

 ### 1/16/24
-- Have most of it finished - working with Jess
+- Worked on feedbacks from the theme
-- Will get started on planning the frontend changes for 2350
+- Started working on the frontend for 2350

 ### 1/15/24
 - Started on the new SOC theme - 2351